alexlafetra/murmur/README.md

  - grain size
  - gain
  - noise
- - sample direction
+ - sample direction (FWD/REV)
 The last orange button, and the round red button, allow you to load and save recorded samples respectively.
 Murmur currently can load in .mp3 and .wav files, and records to .wav files by default.

+### Murmuration
-Buttons along the top of the screen control
+Buttons along the top of the screen control murmur's visual appearance.
+From left to right, these buttons let you:
+- freeze redrawing, giving each bird a trail.
+- show the average position of the murmuration, colored by the average direction of all birds within it.
+- Show the orbit radius around the cursor.
+- Color each bird by its unique color, or by its velocity vector.
+Velocity by default, which *usually* helps visually highlight the subflocks within the group.
+- Toggle between a black and white background.
+Purely for visual effect.

  ## Tips
- Basically, experiment!
-Before you do, turn the volume down in the app and *to be safe* on any speakers your computer's attached to.
+ Basically, experiment! *Before you run murmur, just to be safe, please turn the volume down in the app and on any speakers your computer's attached to.*

  Two tips that I think are helpful: